-- If you're experiencing ongoing difficulties with finance, UWE Bristol's Student and Partnership Services can advise you on hardship grants and related matters.
+- If you're experiencing ongoing difficulties with finance, the Student Money Service can advise you on hardship grants and related matters.

 - Is your employer unsympathetic to the demands you face as a student?
 Remember that The Students' Union at UWE JobShop advertises vacancies from employers who are interested in recruiting students.